 Over the last decade, Hannibal Buress has been inescapable.
 Between starring in Broad City and The Eric Andre Show, five stand-up albums, Netflix and Comedy Central stand-up specials, watching his scene stealing performances on the big screen, and his very public arrest for disorderly intoxication in Miami (charges were later dropped)—it’s difficult to not feel familiar with the star.

 Speaking from Las Vegas on his North American stand-up tour, Buress spoke to VICE about how this tour differs from others, sobriety, and who he’d put on Canada’s Mount Rushmore ahead of his headlining act at Toronto’s Just For Laughs Comedy Festival this Thursday.

-VICE: How has this tour been different from previous ones?
+VICE: How is this tour been different from previous ones?

 How is sobriety being a part of your act—

 OK, not drinking.
 How has that changed your act and the stories you tell?